top of page

 Christ the Victor

-However, Jesus fulfilled this payment when he died on the cross, giving his lifeblood to those who repent from their sins.
-Simon Peter wrote, "For you know that it was not with perishable things such as silver or gold that you were redeemed from the empty way of life handed down to you from your ancestors, but with the precious blood of Christ, a lamb without blemish or defect" (1 Pet.
-1:18-19).
-He paid this ransom to the Father, not to the devil, as some theologians like Origen of Alexandria (186–254) or Augustine of Hippo (354–430) in the past have mistakenly assumed (see Rom.
-6:22-23).
-Jesus does not owe the devil anything.
-Instead, the Father subjected all things under Christ as Paul testified, "For he must reign until he has put all his enemies under his feet" (1 Cor.
+Jesus paid this ransom to the Father, not to the devil (Rom.
+6:22–23), contrary to what some theologians from late antiquity—such as Origen of Alexandria (c.
+AD 185–254) and Augustine of Hippo (AD 354–430)—once taught.
+Jesus owed the devil nothing.
+Instead, the Father placed all things under Christ's authority, as Paul declares, "For he must reign until he has put all his enemies under his feet" (1 Cor.
 15:25; cf. Ps.
 110:1) and, "God placed all things under his feet and appointed him to be head over everything for the church" (Eph.
 1:22).

 Courtesy of www.LumoProject.com